metaldiavolo/portfolio-website-template/README.md

 - **CSS3**: Styling, layout, and initial design concepts.

 ## Features
 - Clean and minimalist design for showcasing portfolio content.
+- Modern aesthetic
 - Static structure with placeholders for future portfolio content.
+- Easy-to-edit HTML and CSS structure

 ## Future Development Plans
 - **Animations**: Adding smooth transitions and effects for an engaging user experience.